OfirTheOne/ogn-snackbar/README.md

 TODO: add SnackbarOptionsArgs doc.

+### Core Objects

+<b>*SnackbarOptionsArgs*</b>

+    SnackbarOptionsArgs {
+        matIcon?: SnackbarMatIcon;

+        /** a clickable text at the right side of the bar, if a callback
+         *  is not needed than a simple string would suffice, else
+         *  use a SnackbarAction
+         */
+        action?: string | SnackbarAction;

+        /** the effect/animation of which the bar will appeare.
+         *  can be fade, slide, fade-slide and pop
+         *  [pop option will be supported in the near future !]
+         */
+        appearanceEffect?: SnackbarAppearanceEffects;

+        borderGap?: number; // [will be supported in the near future !]

+        /** the postion/location of the bar, top or bottom.
+         */
+        position: SanckbarPosition;

+        /** the amount in milisec the bar will be shown.
+         */
+        timeout: number;
+    }

+used only as a parameter for showSnackbar method

+<b>*SnackbarAction*</b>

 ### Notes
 * if you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the constructor or ngOnit, for example).